 1. Avacado

-During breastfeeding, it is vital to consume fruits that enhance the level of milk production.
-Avacado is enriched with nutrients and helps lactating mothers to maintain blood sugar and cholesterol levels.
+During breastfeeding, consume fruits that enhance the level of milk production.
+Avacado is enriched with nutrients and helps lactating mothers maintain blood sugar and cholesterol levels.
 Avacado contains rich fatty acids, including omega 3, Omega 6, and Omega 9.
-The Omega 3 fatty acids help in enhancing the baby’s intellectual growth.
+The intake of vitamins and fatty acids influences the composition of breast milk (2A).

 2. Papaya

-Papaya is one of the best fruits to consume during breastfeeding.
+Papaya is one of the best fruits to consume during breastfeeding (7).
 It contains potassium, a dietary fiber that helps mothers prevent heart disease and healthy bowel movements.
-It is also one of the low-calorie fruit and helps in weight management.
-Also, it is widely known for its lactogenic effect and helps increase milk production in breastfeeding mothers.
+Papaya is a low-calorie fruit and helps in weight management.
+It is widely known for its lactogenic effect and helps increase milk production in breastfeeding mothers.

 3. Sapota